oriolarques/GEGVICshine/README.md

     [here](https://bioinf.wehi.edu.au/MSigDB/).

--   *To use the CIBERSORT algorithm, the user need to register on the CIBERSORT web page (<https://cibersort.st> anford.edu), obtain a license and download the source code in form of two files CIBERSORT.R and LM22.txt.
+-   *To use the CIBERSORT algorithm, the user need to register on the CIBERSORT web page (<https://cibersort.stanford.edu>), obtain a license and download the source code in form of two files CIBERSORT.R and LM22.txt.
 Then both files need to be uploaded in the corresponding space.*

 ##### 3. Parameters:

-This section contains several parameters in three different flavours, either as a drop-down list, an empty space to be filled in with text or with numeric values.
+This section contains several parameters that need to be completed either as a drop-down list, an empty space to be filled in with text or with numeric values or as checkboxes.
 List and numeric parameters contain one of the options selected by default, whereas in the case of the text parameters the box contains a character string giving the user a hint as to what can be entered.

 ![](www/03_GEGVICshine_parameters_subtab_1.png)